Bad, Bad Leroy Brown: Frank Sinatra version

-In 1974, the song was covered by legendary singer and actor Frank Sinatra on his 1974 studio album Some Nice Things I've Missed, mostly consisting of covers of popular songs at the time, his second album (the first being Ol' Blue Eyes Is Back in 1973) since his brief retirement in the early 1970s, the album's title being a reference to his catching up on songs that came out during his retirement, with Sinatra's version being the closing track on the album.
+The song was covered by Frank Sinatra as the closing track on his 1974 studio album Some Nice Things I've Missed, which mostly consisted of covers of popular songs released during his brief retirement in the early 1970s.
 Sinatra's version was released as a single on Reprise Records in March 1974 and was a minor hit in the US, peaking at Number 83 on the Hot 100 that June.
 As with most tracks on the album, Sinatra's version was produced and conducted by Don Costa.
 Sinatra's version also reached Number 106 in the Cashbox charts and Number 31 on the US Adult Contemporary charts, the highest chart position for Sinatra's version.